Ryan-Reese/VMC/README.md

 <img src="/assets/demo_load_results.png" alt="demo_load_results" width="400">

 > [!NOTE]
-> Results obtained using the included [scripts](src/VMC/precompute_A.py) are automatically saved in the relative directory `./pygenstability`.
+> Results obtained using the included [precomputation scripts](./src/VMC/precompute_A.py) are automatically saved in the relative directory `./pygenstability`.
-> By default, *VMC* searches for the results file in this folder when attempting to load results, hence using the included [scripts](src/VMC/precompute_A.py) is recommended.
+> By default, *VMC* searches for the results file in this folder when attempting to load results, hence using the included scripts is recommended.

 ### Visualising Atom Communities
 We finally arrive at the crux of the package!